 What’s to hide in a truth?

-Everything that we see these days boils down to this simple and logical question.
+Someone once said, “You don’t need a sharp memory if you always say the truth.“Everything that we see these days boils down to this simple and logical question.
 What is there to hide?
 These small questions raise the big question marks on what we see being broadcasted on our television screens.
 We find ourselves able to see both perspectives – “The pictures the leaders want to project and the kind of people they really are“.
 We are spectators to this every day.
 When people are not held accountable, problems begin to take root.
 Therefore more than anything, we need independent journalism to thrive.
 People, we need to be more discerning and open to see both the perspective and choose for ourselves.